What No One Told Me About Using “Microbiome” Skincare

 Is microbiome skincare a scam?

-Checking through the reviews of various microbiome-friendly cleansers (like BeautyStat Microbiome Barrier Repair Purifying Cleanser), toners (like True Botanicals Microbiome Enzyme Essence), and moisturizers (like Dr. Bowe’s own Bowe Glow Microbiome Nourishing Cream) proves that the skincare movement has lots of happy and loyal fans.
+Checking through the reviews of various microbiome-friendly cleansers (like Cultured Biome One Cleansing Balm, £32), toners (like Indeed Labs Microbiome Essence, £24.99), and moisturisers (like Nue Co.
+Barrier Culture Moisturiser, £48) proves that the skincare movement has lots of happy and loyal fans.
 But some dermatologists consider it to be a fad, mostly because it’s an unregulated market.

+AdvertisementADVERTISEMENT

-“At this time, it is important to still be wary of microbiome marketing in skincare, because, as is the case with many marketing terms, there aren’t a lot of formal guidelines, regulations or definitions,” explains Dr. Garshick.
+“At this time, it is important to still be wary of microbiome marketing in skincare, because, as is the case with many marketing terms, there aren’t a lot of formal guidelines, regulations or definitions,” explains Dr Garshick.
 “That said, it is good that companies are highlighting the importance of the microbiome in skincare, as caring for it is an important part of caring for the skin barrier.”
 However, you probably don’t need it.
-“It’s definitely a trend and a catch phrase right now,” offers Dr. Patel.
+“It’s definitely a trend and a catch phrase right now,” offers Dr Patel.

-AdvertisementADVERTISEMENT

 Though some experts are wary, others believe that microbiome-focused skincare is the way forward.
-Dr. Bowe is one of them.
-“Ever since our understanding of the human microbiome has evolved, we are now taking a very different approach [to skincare],” explains Dr. Bowe.
-Basically, we’re no longer treating skin conditions with super-harsh antibacterial or antifungal medications.
+Dr Bowe is one of them.
+“Ever since our understanding of the human microbiome has evolved, we are now taking a very different approach [to skincare],” explains Dr Bowe.
+Basically, we’re no longer treating skin conditions with super-harsh antibacterial or anti-fungal medications.
 Rather than eradicate one population of “bad bugs”, what if we take proactive measures to keep our microbiome in balance?
-If you buy into microbiome skincare (like Dr. Bowe’s skincare line, which is carefully formulated with prebiotics) you’re being proactive in encouraging the growth of beneficial strains of organisms that could keep your skin’s microbiome in balance — which is helpful if your microbiome is currently out of balance.
+If you buy into microbiome skincare you’re being proactive in encouraging the growth of beneficial strains of organisms that could keep your skin’s microbiome in balance — which is helpful if your microbiome is currently out of balance.
 Still my question remained: Do I need skincare formulated with prebiotics?
 Not necessarily.

-Overall, if you’re not disrupting your microbiome, you don’t need microbiome skincare, concludes Dr. Penzi.
-“Routine, basic skincare practices that prioritize gentle cleansing, moisturizing, and sun protection will contribute to overall skin health.”
+Overall, if you’re not disrupting your microbiome, you don’t need microbiome skincare, concludes Dr Penzi.
+“Routine, basic skincare practices that prioritise gentle cleansing, moisturising, and sun protection will contribute to overall skin health.”

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.